-Enemy presented a small, but compelling cast, an inscrutable plot, behind a simple premise, visuals both beautiful and disturbing, and all at a relatively short running time of 90 minutes.
-Jake Gyllenhaal was well cast, as both the simple idealist, and the hedonistic cad, likely to be found behind the amiable face of either of his characters.
-Sarah Gadon managed to project a certain authority through her character’s insecurity, that proved useful to the film, as I may have seen it (I’ll explain that one, really).
+Enemy presented a small, but compelling cast; an inscrutable plot, behind a simple premise; visuals both beautiful and disturbing; and all at a relatively short running time of 90 minutes.
+Jake Gyllenhaal was well cast, as both the simple idealist, and the hedonistic cad, likely found behind the amiable face of either of his characters.
+Sarah Gadon managed to project a certain authority through her character’s insecurity, which proved useful to the film – as I may have seen it (I’ll explain that one, really).
 Mélanie Laurent may have had the smallest, least appreciable role, in the film, but she always manages to bring a larger presence to whatever scene she is in.

 The true quality of the film, for better or worse, came from the creative choices of director Denis Villeneuve, and screenwriter Javier Gullón.
 The first, and most inescapable question, regarding Adam and Anthony, was who were they, in relation to each other, and whose story was it.
 The answer to that question could have been provided by any number of clear clues.
 A conversation between the mother (Isabella Rossellini) and her only son, or the fact that there were never any witnesses to Adam and Anthony sharing the same space, for example.
 Changes made to José Saramago‘s novel, however, left me less interested in finding answers to this question, than in the notion that there might have been a better question to ask.

 Once past the initial shock, the great mystery became more than just seeing oneself in a completely different light.
 Adam’s fixation on Anthony sidelined Mary’s already marginal place in his life.
 Adam’s mere existence re-opened old wounds for Helen.
-The escapism to Adam and Anthony’s dealings, with each other, unhinged their partners’ lives, as much as their own; resulting in just enough chaos to invite deciphering, where deciphering shouldn’t have been necessary.
+The escapism, to Adam and Anthony’s dealings with each other, unhinged their partners’ lives, as much as their own.
+This resulted in just enough chaos to invite deciphering, where deciphering shouldn’t have even been necessary.